0BAB1/HOLY_CORE_COURSE/tutorial.md

 And that's pretty much it ! the same will go for ```and``` !

-BTW, Here are the tables I use (From the Harris' *DDCA book* just like all the other figures) for my control values, which can be whatever as long as it is consistent throughout your design :
+BTW, Here are the tables I use (From the Harris' *DDCA book* just like many other temporary tables) for my control values, which can be whatever as long as it is consistent throughout your design :

 ![Main decoder table img](./Main_decoder.png)
 ![Alu decoder table img](./Alu_decoder.png)

+> You can find the definitives tables for the HOLY CORE in this [spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing) for reference.

 ### AND